CyrusMoreno/alpacas-r-socute/kyd.md

 #### Discovering connections

-Like connecting the dot.
-Cause - effect relationship in the data.
+Like connecting the dots.
+Looking for Cause - Effect relationship in the data.

 #### Finding patterns